GuillaumeFalourd/formulas-github/github/update/many-default-branch/README.md

 ## Description

-This formula allows the user to update the default branch on many of his repositories.
+This formula allows the user to update the default branch on many o repositories.

 - if the new default branch already exists on the repository, it is set as default directly.
 - if the new default branch doesn't exists on the respository yet, it is created based on another branch (reference), before being set as default.